 In order to foster public trust, uniformed law enforcement officers need to maintain a professional and neatly groomed appearance.
 Accordingly, the following standards will apply to all Border Patrol Agents.
 These standards shall be applied consistently and fairly.
 The Chief Patrol Agent may grant exceptions to these standards for Border Patrol Agents assigned to plain clothes duties such as field intelligence units, disrupt units, multi-agency task forces or similar duties where these standards might compromise the safety and effectiveness of these units.
 Other exceptions to these standards may be granted by the Chief Patrol Agent.

-Head and facial hair, including sideburns and moustaches and beards shall be neatly trimmed and clean, and shall neither interfere with the wearing of the required uniform nor constitute a safety hazard or an impediment to the employee’s ability to properly perform his or her assigned duties.
+Head and facial hair, including sideburns and mustaches and beards shall be neatly trimmed and clean, and shall neither interfere with the wearing of the required uniform nor constitute a safety hazard or an impediment to the employee’s ability to properly perform his or her assigned duties.
 Employees who are not actively attempting to grow a beard or other type of facial hair must report to work with an otherwise cleanly shaven face.

 - Ponytails, pigtails, hanging locks or hanging braids are not authorized.

 - Outlandish hair coloring, such as purple, orange, green, pink, bright red and fluorescent (or neon) colors shall not be permitted.
 Border Patrol Agents may not cut designs into their hair.

 - Males – Hair shall not be worn below the middle point of the outer shirt collar (as measured when the agent is standing), nor cover more than half of the ears, nor cover any portion of the eyebrows.
 Male agents may not style their hair to circumvent these standards.